DataDog/documentation/content/en/integrations/guide/jmxfetch-fips.md

 JMXFetch supports running in JVMs configured to be FIPS-140 compliant.

-JMXFetch uses cryptography for communication with Datadog Agent over TLS and when configured to connect to JMX endpoints via SSL.
+JMXFetch uses cryptography for communication with Datadog Agent over TLS and when configured to connect to JMX endpoints with SSL.
 For all encrypted connections JMXFetch uses the default SSL provider (JSSE provider) of the Java runtime environment.

 ## Requirements